alexliesenfeld/health/README.md

 ## Features
-This library allows you to build health checks that do not simply return 200 HTTP status codes but actually check if the systems that your app requires to work are actually available.
+This library allows you to build health checks that do not simply return 200 HTTP status codes but actually check if the systems that your app requires to work are available.

 This library provides the following features: